 Digital Object Identifier (DOI)

 Seleme, Maria C.; Kosmac, Kate; Jonjic, Stipan; and Britt, William J., "Tumor Necrosis Factor Alpha-Induced Recruitment of Inflammatory Mononuclear Cells Leads to Inflammation and Altered Brain Development in Murine Cytomegalovirus-Infected Newborn Mice" (2017).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 82.